eserlxl/vglog-filter/doc/DEVELOPER_GUIDE.md

 **Note**: If both `debug` and `performance` options are provided, `debug` mode will take precedence.
 The `clean` and `tests` options can be combined with any other build configuration options.

+#### Build Directory Structure

-**Build Directory Structure**: The script creates build directories with descriptive names:
+The script creates build directories with descriptive names:
 - `build/` - Default release build
 - `build-debug/` - Debug build
 - `build-performance/` - Performance-optimized build